 - battlecards

-A lot of competitive-intelligence software is workflow theater.
-If nobody updates the battlecards, you bought an expensive graveyard.
+If nobody updates the battlecards, you did not buy intelligence software.
+You bought an expensive graveyard.

 NinjaPear

-This is where I need to be precise so I do not insult your intelligence.
+This is where I need to be precise.

-NinjaPear is not trying to be Ahrefs.
+NinjaPear is not trying to replace Ahrefs.
 It is not pretending to be a generic SEO suite.

 It is useful when the monitoring job spans: